 Santa Fe may be the most popular gay destination in New Mexico, but it tends to draw a relatively couples-oriented, arts-minded, romantic crowd - not too many singles seeking out nightlife options.
 Similarly, many of the gays and lesbian who live in Santa Fe are over 35 and in relationships.
-For this reason, Santa Fe has never supported a full-time, dedicated gay bar for any long period of time.
+For this reason, Santa Fe has never supported a full-time, dedicated gay bar for any long period of time - the most recent LGBT hangout, the fun and centrally located Rouge Cat, last a few years but, sadly, closed its doors in early 2014.
 But having said this, the city has almost always had at least one mainstream bar with a substantially gay following, and virtually all of its downtown hangouts have tended to welcome both gays and lesbian in with the rest of the mix.

 A relatively less-known downtown Santa Fe bar called The Matador (at the corner of San Francisco and Galisteo Sts., 505-984-5050) also has something of a gay scene.
 It's a tiny basement space with a funky, dive-y, un-touristy vibe, and the scene seems to be especially on the gay side on Friday nights.
 It's just off the Plaza, close to many of Santa Fe's top restaurants - you may be surprised, once you check out this dark little haunt, that downtown Santa Fe has a bar that's so happily anti-precious.